QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/virtualbox/index.md

 * Power off the machine
 * Remove CD <small>(Settings>Storage>CD, the disk icon on the right)</small>

 Go to Tools > Network.
-Create or select a adapter.
+Create or select an adapter.

 * DHCP server must be disabled
 * Take note of the gateway address <small>(for later, ex: `X.X.X.1`)</small>